The Advantages of the ROBS Solution vs. the Self-Directed IRA to Buy a Business with IRA or 401k Funds

 To learn more about the benefits of the ROBS (Rollover Business Startup) strategy, please contact a retirement tax expert at 800-472-0646.

-How does the IRS Form 5500 work regarding the 401(K) Plan established as part of the ROBS solution?
+What does the IRS say about the Rollover Business Start-Up solution?
 Call us to learn more.